Configuring AWS DataSync transfers with Amazon FSx for NetApp ONTAP - AWS DataSync

 DataSync currently only supports NFS version 3 with FSx for ONTAP locations.

-• Server Message Block (SMB) – With the SMB protocol, DataSync uses credentials you provide to authenticate with your SVM.
-When creating your location, you can specify a local user in your SVM or domain user in your Microsoft Active Directory.
+With the SMB protocol, DataSync uses credentials that you provide to authenticate with your SVM.

 By default, DataSync automatically chooses a version of the SMB protocol based on negotiation with your SMB file server.
 You also can configure DataSync to use a specific version, but we recommend doing this only if DataSync has trouble negotiating with the SMB file server automatically.